falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-Next up we update our Test to call the method that we will be implementing called Handle Async

-{click}

-The only issue here is what do we place as the argument?
-In this situation we will be receiving a record type
-called CarInfo to pass in but how should we define this new CarInfo instance we are going to use

 {click}

 we don't know anything about CarInfo, however In this demo it's actually a pretty simple record, but there are times in which